Police investigating report of fan hitting Hampton High School football player

 PITTSBURGH (KDKA) — The Shaler Police Department said it is investigating a report of a fan hitting a Hampton High School football player.

 Police said in a release on Tuesday that the reported incident happened on Sept.
-2. Shaler police said there has "been a great deal of internet activity over what occurred."
+2 at a game in Shaler.
+Police said there has "been a great deal of internet activity over what occurred."

 Officials said they are going through evidence and interviewing potential witnesses.
-Anyone with information can email police at police@shaler.org or click here.
+Anyone with information can email police at police@shaler.org or click here to send a tip.

+A spokesperson for Shaler Area School District said, "The safety and security of our players, spectators, and guests during athletic events is a top priority," but they could not provide any more information and referred all questions to the police.

 No other information was released by law enforcement.